Stu-Ray/HEX/README.md

 - TPC-H: [TPC Current Specs](https://www.tpc.org/tpc_documents_current_versions/current_specifications5.asp)
 - JOB: [gregrahn/join-order-benchmark: Join Order Benchmark (JOB)](https://github.com/gregrahn/join-order-benchmark)

+### Baselines

+Our experiments compares the HEX method with:

+- PostgreSQL: the original expert decision making strategy decides the overall optimization level depending on the total cost of the whole plan tree.
+- [Quartet](https://codeocean.com/capsule/9528169/tree/v1): a learning-based strategy which can wisely predict the best overall optimization level depending on the cost of each operator in the plan tree.
+This method is proposed in the article *[Quartet: A Query Aware Database Adaptive Compilation Decision System](https://www.sciencedirect.com/science/article/abs/pii/S0957417423033432)*.

 ## Usage

-Using the modified PostgreSQL, each query execution can generate related data files in the given directory (in ``/data/`` by default), which can be analyzed using Python scripts and models in `DataAnalysis/`.
+Using the modified PostgreSQL, each query execution can generate related data files in the given directory (in ``/data/`` by default), which can be analyzed using Python scripts and models in `DataAnalysis/HEX/`.
 The data files which can be analyzed include:

 - `report.csv`: one line for one statement, including expression count and the related operator.
 - `jit.csv`: one line for one statement, including all the expression ids and their jit levels.